idl3r/GhidraVmlinuxLoader/README.md

 This extension can be used to load vmlinux kernel images into Ghidra.
 Output from droidimg is required.

-It is a fork to be compatible with ghidra 10
+This version is compatible with Ghidra 10.3+.

 ## Usage